MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/error-code-unsatisfiablepdb.md

 3. Retry the AKS cluster upgrade operation.

-4. If the AKS cluster operation succeeds, re-deploy the PDB using the following command:
+4. If the AKS cluster upgrade operation succeeds, re-deploy the PDB using the following command:

 > ```console
 > $ kubectl apply -f pdb_backup.yaml